 So I did, and I discovered two things.

 1. It is FANTASTIC cross-training, especially if you focus on squatting correctly as you pick up the pieces, and don't worry about looking ridiculous, I guarantee you will receive nothing but kudos from onlookers who love what you're doing.

 2. There is SO MUCH trash on the trails and in the ditches.
-Who?!
+Who does this?!
 Why?!
 Ugh!
-WHAT IS WRONG WITH HUMANITY?
 I didn’t make it beyond the first ditch before my bag was full.
 FULL.
 EXPLODING.
 I couldn't even tie the handles together.